Rocka84/pushing-hue/README.md

     - remove link, read from ttyUSB0, push data to simulate /dev/Zigbee
     - simulating ttys isn't possible (or is it?) with available tools

+### UPDATE

+The hub internally uses a mqtt broker which can be exposed externally, see https://github.com/Rocka84/pushing-hue/issues/5 Thanks to @Otamay & @sh00bx for sharing!

 ### logread it is

 - spits out a buttload of messages